-The Qualifying Exam consists of an oral defense of a primary and secondary research propositions on different subjects.
-Students are required to take the Qualifying Examination by the middle (Wk05) of their seventh quarter as a full-time graduate student (typically spring quarter of year 2).
+The Qualifying Exam consists of an oral defense of a primary and a secondary research proposition on different subjects.
+Students are required to take the Qualifying Examination by the middle (Week 05) of their seventh quarter as a full-time graduate student (typically spring quarter of year 2).
 Possible outcomes of the examination are: full pass, conditional pass, fail with the option to retake, and outright fail.
 Students who pass the Qualifying Examination are admitted to PhD candidacy.